Prof. Barry Braun

-A former professional Rugby League player, Graeme is now a Reader in Applied Physiology and Sport Nutrition at Liverpool John Moores University where he is the programme leader for the MSc Sport Nutrition.
-His research is focused on basic and applied sport nutrition where he has published ~75 papers and review articles.
-Specifically, Graeme’s current research is investigating the effects of Vitamin D deficiencies on skeletal muscle function, the role of free radicals in skeletal muscle adaptations and the metabolic and nutritional demands of elite rugby.
+A former professional Rugby League player, Graeme is now a Professor of Human Physiology at Liverpool John Moores University where he is the programme leader for the MSc Sport Nutrition.
+His research is focused on basic and applied sport nutrition where he has published ~100 papers and review articles.
+Specifically, Graeme’s current research is focused upon the effects of Vitamin D on skeletal muscle function, the effects of weight-making on health and performance, and the metabolic and nutritional demands of elite rugby.
 Graeme is accredited with the UKSCA, BASES and SENr.
-He is currently the deputy chair of SENr and has recently been awarded a fellowship with BASES.
-From an applied perspective, Graeme is the expert nutrition consultant to England Rugby.
-He consults to several Super League Rugby League Clubs.
-He is the lead nutritionist with British Ski, and Snowboard and nutrition consultant to many European Tour Golfers.
+He is currently the deputy chair of SENr and a fellow of BASES.
+From an applied perspective, Graeme is the expert nutrition consultant to England Rugby, nutrition consultant to Everton FC & West Bromwich Albion FC, he consults to several Super League Rugby League Clubs, professional tennis players and is the lead nutritionist to many European Tour Golfers.

 Dr Gethin Evans